bethsmith0623/MyDeveloperExperience/README.md

 Also, I am still having issues with getting connections to work correctly.
 I have heard the phrases "That's weird", "That's strange", "You're code looks correct, I don't know why..." so many times this week.
 I really think I will be scrapping this whole thing and starting from scratch to try to resolve this.
 I'm wondering if something I did early on when setting up everything up has caused this issue.

+I created this in one part - not two separate apps - as a way to bypass using CORS as we were taught.
+I would like to try it the other way to see if that works better for me.

 #### Future Enhancements